The lie is that markets hate uncertainty. They thrive off it. It's individual investors that would rather things were a bit clearer sometimes.

 Alternative assets like gold grew in popularity last year as the market demonstrated sometimes whole asset classes can suffer, not just individual companies.

 So whether it’s a case of redefining your appetite for risk or having a look at how your portfolio is set up to deal with a shock to stocks, don’t forget about including assets which act differently to each other.
+To help you, we've explained in detail what portfolio diversification is all about.

 3. Don’t get too buoyed by a gain, or too distraught at a loss